About the Culinary Historians of Canada

 The members of the 2019-2020 board of directors are:

-- President: Carolyn Crawford (term ends 2020): Carolyn served as CHC board secretary from 2016-2018.
+- Past President: Carolyn Crawford (Caledon, Ontario, term ends 2024): Carolyn served as CHC board secretary from 2016-2018.
 In April 2017, she represented CHC at Vimy (France), demonstrating Canadian War Cake, and has since offered WWI Homefront and Front Line food presentations at the Royal Agricultural Winter Fair and to historical societies.
 She generously provides historic and traditional baked goods for sampling or sale at numerous CHC events.
 Having grown up on a farm and still farming today, as well as her involvement in organizations such as 4-H, Women’s Institute and her local Fall Fair, have led to her love of baking and collecting culinary antiques, recipes and cookbooks.
+(Term ends 2024.)

 Standing Committee Chairs